 Otley Road Cycle Route

 The cycle route has been designed off road along the wide footpath and verges of Otley Road.
 It has been designed to take cyclists on both sides of the road on segregated routes where site constraints allow, otherwise shared – approx. 42% segregated and 58% shared.
 The design has included a number of new junction upgrades to introduce two new Toucan facilities for cyclists.
 The design can be found at the link below.
-Please note, the scheme has been through the Stage 2 Road Safety Audit and the final designs are being amended as part of this process

 There will be a third phase that continues the route from Harlow Moor Road to Cardale Park.
 This element will be developer funded and discussions are ongoing regarding the design and delivery of this section.
 We will continue to work with the developers to ensure the appropriate standards are consistent with the off road cycle route delivered by us.